tyknkd/flashcard-app/PAGE_TESTING.md

 ### Page 2: About Page ###
 * Page Description (include a mockup or hand drawn image of the page)

-    * Header with Links
+    * Header with logo
+    * Navigation menu
-    * Single Column
+    * Single column
-    * Description of Service
+    * Description of service
     * Tips on best usage
-    * Footer with Contact
+    * Footer with contact

 * Parameters needed for the page